Long Beach 2020 Census

 While the City is managing the impact of COVID-19 to our community, I’m reaching out to reassure that getting every resident in Long Beach counted for the 2020 Census still remains a top priority.

-Our team has been working with our community partners and City departments to reevaluate our outreach strategies by committing additional resources to digital outreach and engagement.
-It’s never been easier to respond to the census, whether online, over the phone or by mail – all without having to meet a census taker.
+Our team has been working with our community partners and City departments to reevaluate our outreach strategies by committing additional resources to digital communication and engagement.
+It has never been easier to complete the census form: you can fill out the 2020 Census online, over the phone, or by mail.

-If you haven’t already received a letter in the mail, residents can now complete the census online.
-Visit www.my2020census.gov to complete the census for you and everyone in your household: children, grandparents, siblings, roommates, or anyone who will be living with you on April 1, 2020.
+If you haven’t already received a letter in the mail, residents can now complete the census form online.
+Visit www.my2020census.gov to complete the census form for you and everyone in your household: children, including infants, grandparents, siblings, roommates or anyone who will be living with you on April 1, 2020.

-Recent events have shown us how critical funding is to support hospitals, schools, transportation, and small businesses in order to keep a society working for everyone, especially for our most vulnerable communities.
-By completing the census, we can take control of our future no matter the circumstance.
+Recent events have shown us how critical funding is to support hospitals, schools, public transportation, affordable housing and small businesses in order to keep a society working for everyone, especially for our most vulnerable communities.
+If we all complete the census form, we can take control of our future no matter the circumstances.